Universities and colleges in the UK are offering courses in the following subject areas:

 - Civil engineering technician

 A levels – To get on to a related degree, you will usually need a minimum of two A levels, with three A levels and A/B grades required for the most popular courses.
+Entry requirements range from CCD to AAB, with the universities and colleges most commonly asking for BBB.
 In addition, you normally require five GCSEs at grade C or above, including maths and English.
 Planning and landscape architecture degrees do not normally require specific A level subjects.
 Some degrees in building and surveying may also require or prefer maths/science A levels.

 Architecture courses may require applicants to submit a portfolio of their work, and this is combined with an interview at some universities.